-At the employee's request, documented oral warnings and written reprimands will be removed from the employee's personnel file after three (3) years, provided there are no disciplinary actions during that three (3) year period.
+At the employee's request or upon discovery by Human Resources of management personnel, documented oral warnings and written reprimands will be removed from the employee's personnel file after three (3) years, provided there are no disciplinary actions during that three (3) year period.
 Suspensions more than ten (10) years old will not be used as the basis for progressive discipline, nor will they be used to determine or compare job performance or employment records for promotional opportunities described in Article 6.3, provided no further discipline has occurred or is currently under investigation.